canibanoglu/tango_with_django_book/chapters/templates.rst

 	    </body>
 	</html>

-If a template were to inherit our base template without employing the use of ``body_block``, the rendered outcome would now look something like the markup shown below.
+If a template were to inherit from the base template without employing the use of ``body_block``, the rendered outcome would now look something like the markup shown below.

 .. code-block:: html